 - Spendthrift trusts – any type of trust that does not allow the beneficiary to sell or pledge away assets in the trust is called a spendthrift trust.
 This also protects the assets in the trust from the beneficiary’s creditors.

-Hensley Krueger LLP Can Help With Your Houston Estate Planning
+Hensley Krueger PLLC Can Help With Your Houston Estate Planning